chewzzz1014/cli/freecodecamp/basics.md

 ```
 # for loop
-# The double parenthesis performed the calculation, changing the value of I
+# The double parenthesis performed the calculation, changing the value of I.  It makes the calculation in place and provides no output
 for (( i = 10; i > 0; i-- ))
 do
   echo $i